Sahiwal: Historical background

-History

 The modern-day city of Sahiwal was founded in 1865 when a train station was built at the site of a small village on the Karachi-Lahore railway line.
 The site was named Montgomery for Sir Robert Montgomery, then lieutenant governor of the Punjab and it replaced Gogera as the capital of the recently created Montgomery district.
 Two years later in 1867, it was constituted a municipality.

-In 1914 construction began of the Lower Bari Doab Canal which now irrigates both the city and the wider region.
+In 1914, construction began of the Lower Bari Doab Canal which now irrigates both the city and the wider region.

-During the Partition of India in 1947 the city, being part of Montgomery district, was allocated to Pakistan by the Punjab Boundary Commission.
+During the Partition of India in 1947 the city, being part of the Montgomery district, was allocated to Pakistan by the Punjab Boundary Commission.
 This was on the basis of being a Muslim-majority area, despite claims from the Indian National Congress and Sikh groups on the basis of greater property ownership and revenues paid to the state.

 Climate

 The climate of Sahiwal district is hot semi arid, reaching 47 °C in summer, and down to 5 °C in winter.
 The soil of the district is very fertile.
 The average rainfall is about 685 mm, peaking during the summer monsoon season.